 Let me start my saying I hate the term “Mummy Friends”.
-It conjures up a stereotypical image of catty and judgmental women competing with each other through their children.
+It conjures up a stereotypical image of catty and judgemental women competing with each other through their children.

 Definition of Mummy Friends – Friends you have met since becoming a Mummy who are also Mummy’s themselves.